vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/registering-credentials-to-set-up-apple-id-login.md

 Next, to enable Sign in with Apple for each website, you must register a Services ID, verify your domain, and associate it to an app.
 The Services ID identifies the particular instance of your app and serves as the [OAuth client_id](https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/).

-Go ahead and create a new identifier and choose Services IDs.

 1. In the Apple Developer Portal, click **Certificates, Identifiers & Profiles**, as shown below.

    ![apple-credentials-6](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/apple-credentials-1-6-11.PNG)